 What is an Executor Account?

-To open an Executor Account, banks will require that applicants have a Grant of Representation or Grant of Probate if they are in England or Wales, or a Grant of Confirmation if they are in Scotland.
+To open an executor account, banks will require that applicants have a Grant of Representation or Grant of Probate if they are in England or Wales, or a Grant of Confirmation if they are in Scotland.
 A Grant of Representation may be applied for by the individual or through a solicitor.
 The individual must have already completed the probate application and the inheritance tax forms in order to receive the grant or confirmation.
-Once an individual has the Grant or Confirmation he may then apply at a bank to open this specialised account.
+Once an individual has the Grant or Confirmation he may then apply at a bank to open this specialised executor account.